 Table of Contents

 Some support groups are informal and led by the members themselves, while others are more formal and led by a trained facilitator.
 Some are general and provide opportunities for people to talk about anything on their minds, while others have a topic upon which they focus, such as HIV medications or how to deal with substance abuse issues.
-Some are "open" (members can join at any time or "drop in" as needed), while others are "closed" (requiring some sort of joining process and a commitment to attend regularly).
+Some are "open" (members can join at any time or "drop in" as needed), while others are "closed" (require some sort of joining process and a commitment to attend regularly).

 Some groups get together just to share information and encouragement, while others grow into longer-term mutual support communities where members help each other with carpools, childcare, or caregiving when a member gets sick.
-Still others grow into educational programs with outside speakers coming in to teach on various issues.
+Still others grow into educational programs with outside speakers coming in to teach about various issues.

 Purpose and Participants